We often don’t fully understand just how important hobbies are for our mental health until we have depression.

-It has been scientifically proven that artistic pursuits can benefit your mental health by reducing depression and anxiety.
 If you feel like this is a dud because you ‘can’t draw’ (trust me, I’ve been there), then check out Will Kemp’s interesting post on why he thinks anyone can learn how to draw.

 Reading has been scientifically proven to have numerous positive mental health benefits, from instilling empathy to strengthening emotional awareness.
 In the conversation surrounding reading and mental health, the use of bibliotherapy to help treat depression, anxiety and existential worries has gained mainstream recognition as an effective creative arts therapy.